daac-tools/daachorse/README.md

 ## Example usage

-Daachorse contains some search options, ranging from standard matching with the Aho-Corasick algorithm to trickier matching.
-They will run very fast based on the double-array data structure and can be easily plugged into your application, as shown below.
+Daachorse contains some search options, ranging from standard matching with the Aho-Corasick algorithm to more advanced matching.
+All of them run efficiently, powered by the double-array data structure, and can be easily plugged into your application, as shown below.

-### Finding overlapped occurrences
+### Finding overlapping occurrences

 To search for all occurrences of registered patterns that allow for positional overlap in the input text, use `find_overlapping_iter()`.
 When you use `new()` for construction, the library assigns a